Bacto/discordBot101/004-Add Commands.md

+- In addition to the Discord token, we know need the "Client ID" to be able to use commands.
+Go to your Discord bot setting and retrieve the client ID.
+Put it in your `.env` file, in a variable name `DISCORD_CLIENT_ID`

 - In `src/app.js`, update the line where the `discord.js` library is loaded (via the `require` function.
 Add `REST` and `Routes` to it (in addition to `Client`, `Events` and `GatewayIntentBits`)

 - Before the `client.login` command, add this code: